Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 - Using test.py to test functions made within python ensuring correct outputs.

 ### Home
-- All nav links working as intended
+- All nav links working as intended.
 - Nav links look good on all screen sizes.
-- Search bar works displaying all queryed items.
+- Search bar works, displaying all queried items.

 ### Products
-- Products all displaying with correct images
+- Products all displaying with correct images.
-- Selecting category searches for other items within the category
+- Selecting category searches for other items within the category.
-- Quanity buttons work as intended, when items added to bag the price is respecitve of the quantity.
+- Quantity buttons work as intended, when items added to bag the price is respecitve of the quantity.
 - Add to bag link works, displaying in the top right hand corner and with toasts.

 ### Shopping Bag
 - Upon empty shopping bag, offers to return user to products page.
 - Information displays well and respecitve to what the user has added to the bag.
-- Delete button works as intedned removing item from bag
+- Delete button works as intended, removing item from bag.
-- All the totals are working correctley and displaying the correct ammounts.
+- All the totals are working correctly and displaying the correct amounts.
-- Checkout button starts the checkout process
+- Checkout button starts the checkout process.

 ### Checkout
 - All products loaded into bag show up as intended.
-- User cannot avoid filling in required datafields.
+- User cannot avoid completing the required datafields.
-- Users data is saved for use on next purchase
+- Users data is saved for use on next purchase.
-- Adjuct bag correctley takes the user back to the bag.
+- Adjuct bag correctly takes the user back to the bag.
 - Stripe section working and linked.
 - Upon completion user is redirected to their order summary.

 ### Profile
-- If the user has not already completed an order no orders show as intended.
+- If the user has not already completed an order, no orders show as intended.
-- User can always update their shipping details these are then updated in the database.
+- User can always update their shipping details and these are then updated in the database.

 ### Reviews
-- Reviews are displayed in the correct format
+- Reviews are displayed in the correct format.
 - Reviews display the title and some of the content but must be clicked to fully access.
 - Comments are shown beneath their respecive review.
-- User comment form looks good and submits correctley.
+- User comment form looks good and submits correctly.

 ## Bugs
 ### General